john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 4. Optional: Learns voice volumn and pitch related knowledge and figure out why latency issue only happens on IOS

 # To Readers
 Finally, as an office worker, I put my first step in and successfully published a production game App to Google Play and App Store.
 Now, it's your turn.
 Creating product after work can be very very tough.
 I've experienced way more difficulties than the article documents.
 Even more, I've been thought of giving up such voice recognition project.
 However, if you never start, you're the same person after one year, five years, even ten years. **Never too late!
-Action, now!** To the "better you" in the future, the better you that you deserve!
-Can't wait to see your improvements :)
+Action, now!** To the "better you" in the future, the better you that you deserve.

+> Ha is not a great App.
+It's a beginning to my success

+Time for your start, to YOUR success.

 # Game Making Records and Demonstrations